kxcymc/noddles-sql-design/projectConstruct.md

    After logging in as the `test001` user, execute the entire `settings.sql` file.

 3. **Configure `.env` File**
-   Create a `.env` file in the root directory of the project and add the following content:
+   Create a `.env` file in the directory of '页面' and add the following content:

    ```
    DB_HOST=localhost